-Never remove or install a folding wing cylinder with cylinder rod retracted and wing folded-up.
+To avoid serious injury or death: Never remove or install a folding wing cylinder with cylinder rod retracted and wing folded-up.
 The wing is unstable without its folding cylinder and can suddenly fall.
 Also, air trapped in a new or repaired cylinder will drop the wing suddenly when lowering the wing.
 Either situation can render the cutter inoperable and cause serious bodily injury or death.

-Be sure center and wing decks are lowered to the ground and all hydraulic pressure is relieved before disconnecting any hydraulic lines or fittings to purge the hydraulic system.
+To avoid serious injury or death: Be sure center and wing decks are lowered to the ground and all hydraulic pressure is relieved before disconnecting any hydraulic lines or fittings to purge the hydraulic system.